Sydney Park Wetlands Alexandria

 • See if you can read the time using the human sundial.

-• Public transport rating: Buses 308 and 422 from the city or the 370 from Coogee or Leichhardt.
-St Peter’s Train Station is opposite.
+• 308 nand 422 from city, 370 from Coogee or Leichhardt.
+St Peter’s train station is opposite.

 When you are finished exploring the park take some time on the way to check out some of the best street art in Sydney just 5 minutes away in Newtown.